 What is cleanical (clean + clinical) skincare?
 It means going beyond using only clean ingredients like herbs and botanical extracts in beauty products.
 The movement pushes for proof of the efficacy of those herbal formulas, knowing where ingredients are sourced, and an overall concern for sustainability.

-Lavender is used by multiple industries for its potential healing properties, beautiful color, and calming fragrance.
+Natural remedies for hair growth have long been coveted by consumers, and lucky for us, more and more studies show the growth benefits of herbs when used in hair.
+Rosemary extract’s antioxidant and antibacterial properties can help fight acne, help reduce the signs of aging and support healthy hair growth.
+Another herb that is valued for its potential hair-growth properties and incredible scent is lavender.
 The oil of lavender flowers is a potent anti-inflammatory, anti-microbial, and antiseptic that is used to make a variety of cosmetic products like floral water, facial toners, soap, shampoo, lotions, creams, and other personal care products.
 Lavender is one of the well-known herbs that may have the potential to boost hair growth.
-More studies have to be done, but if nothing else, it will make the hair you do have smell amazing.

 There is a reason natural products have such a hold on the skincare market today; people trust methods they can understand and that have been used for longer periods of time.
 Herbal ingredients are a large part of why natural skin and body care products are appealing.
 Not only do herbs like jasmine add a fruity, sweet smell to any lotion or soap, but it treats the skin as well.
-So, if you’re trying or making a new skin or body care product, whether anti-aging, wound-care, or hair care, try one with natural, herbal ingredients and discover the possibilities that plants can bring to your products.
+So, if you’re trying or making a new skin or body care product, whether anti-aging, wound-care or hair care, try one with natural, herbal ingredients and discover the possibilities that plants can bring to your products.